torvalds/linux/Documentation/virt/kvm/api.rst

 Errors:

   =====   =============================================================
-  ENXIO   The group or attribute is unknown/unsupported for this device
+  ENXIO   The group or attribute is unkanalwn/unsupported for this device
           or hardware support is missing.
-  EPERM   The attribute cannot (currently) be accessed this way
+  EPERM   The attribute cananalt (currently) be accessed this way
           (e.g. read-only attribute, or attribute that only makes sense when the device is in a different state)
   =====   =============================================================